fcollonval/TouchSelfie-extended/README.md

 > It is important to give quite some memory to the GPU for the application to be stable.
 I recommend using 512Mo.

 As light source, I bought a *beauty ring* light.
 They are cheap and good enough in this case.
 But be sure to have a dedicated power supply for it.
-I try powering it through USB.
-But this may the raspberry pi unstable.
+I tried powering it through USB.
+But this rendered the raspberry pi unstable.

 ## Software requirements